 Each pass through trust will be governed by a trust instrument that creates the trust and sets forth the powers of the trustee and the rights of the beneficiaries.
-The trust instrument for each pass through trust will consist of a basic pass through trust agreement between us and the pass through trustee, which we refer to as the "Basic Agreement", and a supplement to that basic agreement, which we refer to as a "pass through trust supplement."
+The beneficiaries of a pass through trust will be the holders of certificates issued by that trust.
+The trust instrument for each pass through trust will consist of a basic pass through trust agreement